Harvey (play): Adaptations

 On August 2, 2009, it was revealed that Steven Spielberg had committed to a new adaptation of the play, to be a co-production between 20th Century Fox and DreamWorks, with a screenplay written by Jonathan Tropper.

 On December 4, 2009, Spielberg announced that he had quit the project, partly due to his inability to find an actor willing and able to play Elwood Dowd.

-In May 2012, a new production of the original play began previews in New York City at the Studio 54 Theatre, starring Jim Parsons, Charles Kimbrough, Jessica Hecht, Larry Bryggman, Morgan Spector, and Carol Kane.
-The Roundabout Theatre Company production ran from June 14 to August 5, 2012.

-Theatre review aggregator Curtain Critic gave the production a score of 73 out of 100 based on the opinions of 15 critics.